Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events

-{\blue{\remark{Suppose that only the terminal event is of interest, such that $N^{*}(t)$ is the counting process for death and only death.
+\remark{Suppose that only the terminal event is of interest, such that $N^{*}(t)$ is the counting process for death and only death.
 Then $dR(t) = \Ebb\{dN^{*}(t)| D \geq t\} = \Pbb\{D \in [t, t+dt) | D \geq t\}$, and the MCF reduces to the cumulative incidence of death,

-In this setting, the AUMCF is $\theta = \int_{0}^{\tau}m(t)dt = \int_{0}^{\tau}F_{D}(t)dt$, which is interpretable as the event-free time lost due to death.
+In this setting, the AUMCF is $\theta = \int_{0}^{\tau}F_{D}(t)dt$, which is interpretable as the event-free time lost due to death.
 Substituting $1-S_{D}(t)$ for $F_{D}(t)$ yields $\theta = \tau - \int_{0}^{\tau}S(t)dt$, where $\int_{0}^{\tau}S_{D}(t)dt$ is the familiar restricted mean survival time (RMST).
-The RMST has the simplified interpretation as the total amount of time a subject survives, on average, up to time $\tau$ \citep{uno2014rmst, mccaw2019rmst}.}}}
+The RMST has the simplified interpretation as the total amount of time a subject survives, on average, up to time $\tau$ \citep{uno2014rmst, mccaw2019rmst}.

-{\blue{\remark{ If a treatment reduces the rate of the terminal event, but otherwise has no effect on the recurrence rate, it is possible for the MCF, and hence the AUMCF, to increase by extending the time during which patients are at-risk to experience recurrences.
+\remark{ If a treatment reduces the rate of the terminal event, but otherwise has no effect on the recurrence rate, it is possible for the MCF, and hence the AUMCF, to increase by extending the time during which patients are at-risk to experience recurrences.
 In this scenario, direct comparison of the MCFs or AUMCFs may be misleading.
-We investigate the empirical impact of such survival bias in Web Appendix B.2.
-This problem may be remedied with inverse probability of censoring weighting, direct standardization of the MCF, or considering a different endpoint such as event-free survival time.}}}
+We investigate the empirical impact of such survival bias in Web Appendix B.2. }